With so many DIY mustache wax recipes available for guys today, it can be especially difficult determining which will work best for you.

-Before you can begin mixing your mustache wax recipe, start gathering your cooking and storing tools.
+Before you can begin mixing your wax, start gathering your cooking and storing tools.

-Collect transfer and measuring tools, candle making vat, funnel, eyedropper, transfer pipette, a kitchen scale, cooking vat, and the storage containers.
+Collect transfer and measuring tools, candle making vat, funnel, eyedropper, transfer pipette, a kitchen scale, cooking vat and storage containers.

-The majority of mustache wax is bought in round tins, you can buy these tins in bulk online, and they range from .25 oz to 8 oz.
+The majority of mustache waxes are bought in round tins and they range from .25 oz to 8 oz.